cbrew/cbrew.github.io/_posts/2022-11-21-science-credo.markdown

 - My thesis advisor, [Steve Isard](https://www.semanticscholar.org/author/S.-Isard/1901024?sort=influence) is interested in everything, knowledgeable about almost all of it, writes and publishes important stuff, and resists categorization as belonging to any particular field.
 I like that approach.
 - Everybody quotes Feynman, “The first principle is not to fool yourself – and you are the easiest person to fool.”, but it bears repeating.
 - Drew McDermott, in the 1970s, wrote [Artificial Intelligence Meets Natural Stupidity](https://www.inf.ed.ac.uk/teaching/courses/irm/mcdermott.pdf), cataloguing ways in which AI researchers tended to fool themselves.
 The details are dated, but the lessons are eternal.

+## Psychology

+I came into academia via a "conversion Masters Degree" that ran at the Department of Experimental Psychology of the University of Sussex.
+This was, in essence, an accelerated version of the Department's Bachelor of Science undergraduate degree.
+I took classes from Keith Oatley, Stuart Sutherland, George Mather, Bob Boakes, Alan Parkin, Chris Darwin, Maureen Marks, Steve Isard, Pete Clifton and Mic Burton, among others.
+The Departmemt was co-located with an excellent Biology Department and with a MRC research unit that did applied cognitive psychology.
+Christopher Longuet-Higgins held a Royal Society research professorship there, and friends of the department included Mark Steedman, Geoff Hinton and Donia Scott (who was a postdoc for most of the time I was there.
+Although I have spent most of my career in AI and Linguistics, I feel immensely grateful and lucky to have started by learning about how to do experiments on humans.
+Mic Burton, in particular, was a no bullshit grader who got  everyone in his Physiological Psychology tutorial group to at least try think really clearly about tricky experiments.

+Across the campus was a world-class department of Cognitive Studies, with Gerald Gazdar, Aaron Sloman and Margaret Boden, Chris Mellish, Alan Ramsey and many others.
+Excellent place to hang out, and they called the coffee room the Debugging Room, which it was.